belviPouadjeu/python-hands-on/README.md

 df.loc[0:2, 'OrderID':'Category']
 ```
 ### Quiz on DataFrame
+ -
- - Use a variable `q` to store the column Price as a dataframe
+ Use a variable `q` to store the column Price as a dataframe
+ -
- - Assign the variable q to the dataframe that is made up of the column Product and Category
+ Assign the variable q to the dataframe that is made up of the column Product and Category
+ -
- - Access the 2nd row and the 3rd column of ``df``
+ Access the 2nd row and the 3rd column of ``df``

+ # 1D Numpy in Python¶

+## What is Numpy?
+**NumPy** is a Python library used for working with arrays, linear algebra, fourier transform, and matrices.
+NumPy stands for Numerical Python and it is an open source project.
+The array object in NumPy is called ndarray, it provides a lot of supporting functions that make working with ndarray very easy.

+Arrays are very frequently used in data science, where speed and resources are very important.

+NumPy is usually imported under the np alias.

+It's usually fixed in size and each element is of the same type.
+We can cast a list to a numpy array by first importing `numpy`: